-- written off by a charge to the CIES - Supplies are recorded as expenditure Where debts are doubtful, the debt is when they are used - Expenditure in relation to services received is recorded as services are received, rather than when payments are made - Interest receivable on investments and payable on borrowings is accounted for as income or expenditure on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract
+- Supplies are recorded as expenditure when they are used. - Expenditure in relation to services received is recorded as services are received, rather than when payments are made. - Interest receivable on investments and payable on borrowings is accounted for as income or expenditure on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract.